 Environment for pigs kept as pets

-- Pigs will spend a large part of the day exploring their environment, rooting and foraging at the earth, causing the land on which they are kept to be greatly disturbed with all visible signs of vegetation quickly disappearing.
+- Pigs will spend a large part of the day exploring their environment, rooting and foraging at the earth, greatly disturbing the land and quickly causing all vegetation to disappear.

-- Pigs should not be exposed to draughts, sudden temperature changes and prolonged exposure to sunlight.
+- Pigs shouldn't be exposed to draughts, sudden temperature changes and prolonged sunlight.

-Find out about some important considerations regarding diet, company and health and welfare of pet pigs in our caring for pet pigs page.
+Find out about looking after your pigs' diet, company and health and welfare in our caring for pet pigs page.